GII/TVKAE/README.md

 # TVK_attitude_estimator_code
-Repository containing the MATLAB open source code for a Kalman sensor fusion algorithm based on quaternions and time-varying matrices, for estimating the orientation from inertial and magnetic sensing.
+Repository containing the MATLAB open source code for a Kalman sensor fusion algorithm based on quaternions and time-varying matrices (TVKAE), for estimating the orientation from inertial and magnetic sensing.

 Authors: Alvaro Deibe, Jose A. Anton Nacimiento, Jesus Cardenal and Fernando Lopez Peña.
 Universidade da Coruña, Spain;